 (2) A dispute for the purpose of this section shall include—

-(a) a claim a co-operative society for any debt or demand due to it from a member or past member, or from the nominee or personal representative of a deceased member, whether such debt or demand is admitted or not; or
+(a) a claim by a co-operative society for any debt or demand due to it from a member or past member, or from the nominee or personal representative of a deceased member, whether such debt or demand is admitted or not; or

-(b) a claim a member, past member or the nominee or personal representative of a deceased member for any debt or demand due from a co-operative society, whether such debt or demand is admitted or not;
+(b) a claim by a member, past member or the nominee or personal representative of a deceased member for any debt or demand due from a co-operative society, whether such debt or demand is admitted or not;

-(c) a claim a Sacco society against a refusal to grant or a revocation of licence or any other due, from the Authority.
+(c) a claim by a Sacco society against a refusal to grant or a revocation of licence or any other due, from the Authority.

 Establishment of the Tribunal

-(a) a chairman and deputy chairman appointed the Minister on the nomination of the Judicial Service Commission;
+(a) a chairman and deputy chairman appointed by the Minister on the nomination of the Judicial Service Commission;

-(b) an advocate of the High Court of Kenya appointed the Minister on the nomination of the Law Society of Kenya;
+(b) an advocate of the High Court of Kenya appointed by the Minister on the nomination of the Law Society of Kenya;

-(d) three persons with at least ten years experience in the field of cooperative management and practice appointed the Minister in consultation with the apex society.
+(d) three persons with at least ten years experience in the field of cooperative management and practice appointed by the Minister in consultation with the apex society.